sleevs/Design-Pattern/README.md

         Observer pattern provide a loosely coupled and flexible communication mechanism between objects .
 It enables ont-to-may communication where multiple observes can be notified of changes in a subject without being tightly coupled.

   -  [State - REFACTORY - TO DO](https://github.com/sleevs/Design-Pattern/blob/master/behavioral/StatePattern.cpp)

+      - Problem:

+        There are scenario where an objects behavior needs to change based on its internal state.
+However , directly implementation conditional statements based on the state can lead to complex and erro-promote code.
+Addicionally , adding new states or modifying the behavior for each state can resut in cide that is difficult to maintain and extend.

+      - Motivation:

+        THe state patterm is to provide a solution for managing an object's bahaxior based on its internal state.
+It allows you encapsulation each state in a separate class , making the behavior more modular and promoting code reusability .
+The State pattern is especiall useful when an object's behavior change dynamically depending on is state.

   -  [Strategy](https://github.com/sleevs/Design-Pattern/blob/master/behavioral/StrategyPattern.cpp)

         - Problem: